shapeshed/shapeshed.com/content/posts/using_the_rails_bundle_in_textmate.md

-{
-  "title": "Using the Rails bundle in TextMate", "date": "2010-02-25T00:00:00+00:00",
++++
+date = "2010-02-25T00:00:00+00:00"
-  "description": "I've been exploring the Rails bundle in TextMate.
-It is really useful but I had a few issues getting it up and running so if it helps anyone else I'm documenting them here.", "tags": [
+description = "I've been exploring the Rails bundle in TextMate.
+It is really useful but I had a few issues getting it up and running so if it helps anyone else I'm documenting them here." tags = ["Rails", "TextMate"] title = "Using the Rails bundle in TextMate"

-    "Rails",
-    "TextMate"
-  ]
-}
++++

 ## My environment